Table of Contents_

 Hardtails have rightfully earned a reputation for being highly efficient when it comes to energy consumption.
 In other words, if you want to maximize your battery life and extend your overall range, a hardtail will be a better choice than a full-suspension bike.
 This is due to the fact that hardtails have a simpler design, with a weight saving that requires slightly less energy to operate than a bonafide full-suspension model, the latter having extra weight.
 Of course, this will also boil down to the battery itself, so be sure to check the stats before making a purchase.
+If you want to know more about how the wattage of a battery affects your ebike, you can read our article on electric bike battery 36V 12AH vs 48V 9AH.
 It could also depend on where you plan on riding, such as if you are comparing a standard ebike vs a mountain bike.

 There will be variations in speed depending on the make and model, though hardtails may feature a subtle speed boost over full-suspension bikes.